tomidelucca/px-ios/README.md

     platform :ios, '8.0'
     pod 'MercadoPagoSDK', '3.8.0'

-> You shouldn’t use TextEdit to edit the pod file because TextEdit likes to replace standard quotes with more graphically appealing quotes.
-This can cause CocoaPods to get confused and display errors, so it’s best to just use Xcode or another programming text editor.

 #### Step 3: Install Dependencies

 Now you can install the dependencies in your project: